Raven Knits Design

 My first project, a cable-knit tunic designed in ’80s fashion to be enormously baggy and too long, took most of a year to knit.
 Every stitch was a chore.
 The cheap acrylic squeaked over my plastic needles.
 But I persevered, excited by the idea of how trendy and attractive I would look in this wonderful garment.

 If I’d had more experience, those squeaky stitches would have been a great blinking neon sign that all was not well.
 Once I’d finished that lovely, painstaking work, the sweater was not enormously baggy; no, rather it was skin-tight on my three-years-younger sister.

-I still don’t swatch (I know, I know…), but I don’t have tension issues any more.
+I still don’t swatch (I know, I know…).
 I use steel straight needles as much as humanly possible.
 I have pretty much eliminated acrylic from my stash, although I do still have sweater quantities of soft acrylic blends for my man who unfortunately has a contact allergy to wool - the hives don’t lie.
 My personal favourite yarns tend to be indy-dyed; I’m always on the lookout for something new to try.